Skip to main content.

 • Preferred Choice: This exclusive network connects you to premier local healthcare providers, including Summa Health, Cleveland Clinic, Akron Children’s and Wooster Community Hospital, with national coverage outside the main service area.
 With 20 hospitals and over 8,000 providers, it’s perfect for businesses looking for high-quality, local care at a preferred rate.

 • SCPremier: As SummaCare’s most extensive PPO (preferred provider organization) network, SCPremier features over 22,000 providers and 60+ hospitals, including Cleveland Clinic and University Hospitals.
-It offers statewide coverage and access to nationwide emergency and urgent care through the First Health Network, making it ideal for businesses needing broad access to providers.

 • SCSelect: A more budget-friendly option, SCSelect includes more than 16,000 providers and 50+ hospitals, including University Hospitals, Summa Health, Crystal Clinic Orthopedic Center and many more.
 It’s a great fit for businesses of all sizes and is available on and off the SHOP Marketplace.